skaes/logjam-tools/specs/producer_protocol.md

   millisecond resolution, but it is acceptable for the client to use a timer with second resolution to calculate this value.

+* All multi-byte sequences MUST be transferred in *network byte order* (a.k.a.
+Big Endian; most significant byte first).

+## Additional information

+* Bit order requires no additional application level handling.
+Ethernet MAC frames are defined to use LSB-0 (least significant bit first) and low level network components should handle possible conversions from the host bit order to LSB-0 if necessary.

+  > Each octet of the MAC frame, with the exception of the FCS, is transmitted least significant bit first.

+  See (Section 3.3 in IEEE Standard for Ethernet," in IEEE Std 802.3-2018 (Revision of IEEE Std 802.3-2015) , vol., no., pp.123, 31 Aug.
+2018, doi:
+  10.1109/IEEESTD.2018.8457469.)

 ## JSON payload requirements

 See companion document [json_payload](json_payload.md)